the-codeboy/mcServerInfo/README.md

 There´s not really much to say about this

-You can download the file main.py (make sure to have the requirements from requirements.txt) and just run it you will be asked to enter the ip of the minecraft server and the url of a discord webhook
+You can download the file main.py (make sure to have the requirements from requirements.txt eg using ```pip install -r requirements.txt```) and just run it you will be asked to enter the ip of the minecraft server and the url of a discord webhook